Dental Bonding in Redmond

 Compared to alternatives like veneers, dental bonding is much more affordable, so it’s a great option if you want to restore your smile on a budget

-Dental bonding is fast, and you can have multiple teeth restored in a single appointment
+Dental bonding is fast, and you can have multiple teeth restored in a single appointment in Redmond

 Restore & Reshape Your Smile

 Want to restore your smile in Redmond?
 Dental bonding from Dr. Daniel Bickel at Redmond Art of Dentistry may be a great option for you.
 You can learn more about this cosmetic treatment below, or by scheduling a cosmetic consultation with Dr. Bickel today.

 What Is Dental Bonding?

 Dental bonding is a cosmetic treatment that uses composite dental resin to restore and reshape your smile.
 The resin is applied directly to your tooth, without removing any of your natural enamel.
 Then, it’s shaped and sculpted by Dr. Bickel to correct a wide variety of cosmetic issues, including gaps in your smile, chipping, and more.

 Because it’s affordable, non-invasive, and requires little time in the dentist’s chair, bonding is a great option if you’re interested in cosmetic dentistry, but you are on a limited budget or don’t like the idea of a permanent treatment such as veneers.

 When To Use Dental Bonding

 Dental bonding is used to correct a wide variety of issues, including gaps between your teeth, teeth staining, misshapen or uneven teeth, and minor teeth chipping.
 It’s typically the best option if you only have a few teeth that need treatment.